owncloud/ocis/services/storage-users/README.md

    ocis storage-users trash-bin restore-all - Restore all trash-bin items for a space.

 USAGE:
-   ocis storage-users trash-bin restore-all command [command options] ['userID' required] ['spaceID' required]
+   ocis storage-users trash-bin restore-all command [command options] ['spaceID' required]

 COMMANDS:
    help, h  Shows a list of commands or help for one command